Dean Craig

 Dean Craig (born 25 October 1974) is an English screenwriter and film director.
-In addition to his film work, Craig wrote the BBC television series Off The Hook.
+In addition to his film work, Craig wrote the BBC television series Off the Hook.

 Early life

 He was educated at The Haberdashers' Aske's Boys' School, an independent school in Elstree in Hertfordshire.

 Career

 Craig began as a script reader and script editor for Working Title, BBC Films, and Miramax, before heading to New York University to take a summer filmmaking program in 2002.
 He wrote on his first feature screenplay Caffeine.
 He then wrote Death at a Funeral, which would later be remade in 2010.

-He teaches screenwriting at the London Film School.
+He has taught screenwriting at the London Film School.